-At the same time you’ll be able to start grooming your predecessor and training your employees for a smooth transition when you leave.
+At the same time, you’ll be able to start grooming your predecessor and training your employees for a smooth transition when you leave.

 Most entrepreneurs find it daunting to think about everything they’ll need to do before they can leave the company they’ve worked so hard to build.
-It takes time to create a useful, well-thought out succession plan—so start early, and don’t rush the process.
+It takes time to create a useful, well-thought-out succession plan—so start early, and don’t rush the process.

 One of the most important elements of succession planning is clear and timely communication.
 Be sure to keep key stakeholders, business partners, employees, and family members involved in the planning process early and often.

-Set a reasonable timeline for the creation of your succession plan and try your best stick to it.
+Set a reasonable timeline for the creation of your succession plan and try your best to stick to it.
 Once you have a plan in place, schedule a review on a yearly basis.
 It’s always wise to have contingency plans in place in case any sudden life changes require an unexpected exit.

 Many business owners time an annual review of their business plan along with a review of their succession plan to ensure both are always up to date.

 A wealth of information is available online for small business owners ready to start succession planning.
-Free and low cost tools—including this self-paced e-course—can help you get started and stay on track throughout the process.
+Free and low-cost tools—including this self-paced e-course—can help you get started and stay on track throughout the process.

 Although it’s impossible to predict how long it might take for a small business to sell, a good guideline to keep in mind is two to five years.
-In addition to the other professionals you’ll want to consult as you draft your succession plan, you may want to consider the services of a business broker.
+In addition to the other professionals, you’ll want to consult as you draft your succession plan, you may want to consider the services of a business broker.

 Ask your business colleagues for a referral to a local broker with experience in your industry.
 A good broker can really streamline the sales process and maximize the perceived value of your business to buyers.

-It can be heart wrenching for a business owner to walk away from their company, and some entrepreneurs will plan to stay involved in some way for a few months—or indefinitely.
+It can be heart-wrenching for a business owner to walk away from their company, and some entrepreneurs will plan to stay involved in some way for a few months—or indefinitely.
 Many find maintaining an ongoing role in their business can mean a more satisfying, and financially stable, retirement.